 Here are a few tips:

-- Eat healthy facts, like avocados, olive oil and coconut oil.
+- Eat healthy food, like avocados, olive oil and coconut oil.

 - Make sure you’re getting enough Omega-3 fatty acids.